 Plan and track your progress to degree completion with the student-friendly tools provided on this page.
 Click on a schedule to view or download the latest term information.
 To search by term or for the most up to date offerings, please use our Course Schedule.

 Be sure to visit our helpful academic calendar for important dates.

 These schedules only include projected online offerings.
 Campus-based courses will continue to be scheduled each term.

 - Graduate Courses by Course Number

-- School of Education Courses by Course Number
+- Center For Education Preparation Courses by Course Number

 A degree audit is a summary of your degree requirements merged with your academic record, providing a real-time assessment of progress towards graduation.
 The evaluation includes all courses accepted in transfer, as well as all courses completed and in progress at the UNH College of Professional Studies.

 Your degree audit can be accessed through WebCat by selecting UNH DegreeWorks.